-If you wanted to add a little extra weight and take the look up a notch you could attach the PVC cap to one of those round, wood plaques that Michaels sells which I think would finish it off nicely.
+If you wanted to add a little extra weight to your wine bottle coaster and take the look up a notch, you could attach the PVC cap to one of those round, wood plaques that Michaels sells which I think would finish it off nicely.

 These pipe caps would also make great little dishes for keys or odds and ends.
 Perhaps, rather than the cork, just Mod Podge in the decorative paper on the inside of the cap and then seal it with Hard Coat Mod Podge or perhaps even Envirotex Epoxy for a really sturdy bottom.